Pastor, Ministry Salary

 Common Career Paths for Pastor, Ministry

 As Ministry Pastors transition into upper-level roles such as Executive Pastor, they may see a strong upturn in salary.
 Executive Pastors earn $58K on average per year.
-With an annual salary of $52K, Senior Pastor is the most common role for Ministry Pastors to subsequently assume on their way up the ladder.
-Transitioning into a Chaplain role — which usually pays $44K — is also typical for Ministry Pastors, though less common by comparison.
+Going from Pastor to Senior Pastor is the transition that occurs most often in this field, where the paychecks are $52K.
+Many others choose to work as Chaplains, where pay is typically $44K.

 Pay by Experience Level for Pastor, Ministry